Speak with an Emacs Lisp

 2.4.1 Backquoting

 The backquote, also known as backtick or syntax quote, makes it easy to construct a list where some elements are evaluated and others aren't.
-Let's say you want to define a function that takes one argument and will return a list with the elements a
+Let's say you want to define a function that takes one argument and will return a list with the elements a, b, and that argument.

 That's not what we wanted!
 Luckily, backquoting exists to ease our pain: